fuzeblocks/HomePlugin/README.md

 Key Features:

-🔹Multiple synchronization methods (MYSQL and yml).
+🔹Multiple synchronization methods (MYSQL and YML).

 🔹An API for developers